 If you do not have motor speed control the choose Pulley 4 with a high maximum speed like 10,0000 rpm and .
-This will prevent Mach2 complaining if you run a program with a S word asking for say 6000 rpm.
+This will prevent Mach3 complaining if you run a program with a S word asking for say 6000 rpm.

-Mach2 cannot know without being told by you, the machine operator, what pulley ratio is selected at any given time so you are responsible for this.
+Mach3 cannot know without being told by you, the machine operator, what pulley ratio is selected at any given time so you are responsible for this.
 Actually the information is given in two steps.
 When the system is configured (i.e. what you are doing now) you define up to 4 available pulley combinations.
 These are set by the physical sizes of the pulleys or ratios in the geared head.
 Then when a part program is being run the operator defines which pulley (1 to 4) is in use.

-The machine's pulley ratios are set on the Config>Logic dialog (figure 5.15).
-On the Logic Configuration dialog the maximum speed of the four pulley sets is defined together with the default one to be used.
+The machine's pulley ratios are set on the Config>Ports and Pins dialog (figure 5.6) where the maximum speed of the four pulley sets is defined together with the default one to be used.
 The maximum speed is the speed at which the spindle will rotate when the motor is at full speed.
-Full speed is achieved by 100% pulse width in PWM and the set Vel value on Motor Tuning "spindle Axis" for Step
+Full speed is achieved by 100% pulse width in PWM and at the set Vel value on Motor Tuning "spindle Axis" for Step and Direction.